Floydlang/floyd/docs/floyd_systems_ref.md

 Highest level of abstraction and describes something that delivers value to its users, whether they are human or not, can be composed of many computers working together.

+There is no support for package management built into Floyd 1.0.

 ## SOURCE FILES

 **example.floydsys** -- stores the top of the system including people, connections and so on.
 It also *fully* defines every component and how they are implemented with process and wires, the setup of tweakers and so on.

-**example.fecomp** -- effect-component source file.
-Defines a reusable component that has *effects* -- that is can call mutating functions.
-It cannot keep its own state but state may be stored in OS or file system or servers.
+**example.floydcomp** -- component source file.
+Defines a reusable component

-**example.fpcomp** -- defines a pure component where every function is pure and has no side effects.

-Component source files store all their functions and enums and so on.
-They list which other components they need.

 # SOFTWARE SYSTEM FILE